Perspective | Sweat DC makes a hard pivot to outlast pandemic

 By the time he left Rome in September 2012, he said he had three trainers working for him.

 When he and his partner returned to Washington, Burley opened a pop-up studio called Sweat Fitness Party in Adams Morgan.
-The goal was to make working out fun, and he employed a disc jockey and color lighting to create a nightclub atmosphere.
+The goal was to make it fun to work out, and he employed a disc jockey and used lighting to create a nightclub atmosphere.

 He attracted clients through networking, and business grew fast.
 Within a year, he had 20 clients and was teaching at least 24 sessions a week.